Aggressive Confrontation At Hampden Clothing Store Leaves Manager Concerned About City's Mask Mandate

 BALTIMORE (WJZ) — A confrontation at a Hampden Clothing Boutique captured a customer lashing out at the manager of the store, who told WJZ she repeatedly asked the woman to keep her mask on while inside the store.

 Surveillance video captures a customer lashing out on the store manager at Hampden’s Brightside Boutique.
-The customer is seen charging toward the manager, yelling and slamming her fist on the front desk.READ MORE: Owner Of Pinnacle Orthopedic Services Inc. Pleads Guilty To Federal Charges
+The customer is seen charging toward the manager, yelling and slamming her fist on the front desk.READ MORE: Child Tax Credit: How Much Will Your Monthly Check Be?

 “I’ve never experienced in almost my 10 years in retail someone just continuing to come back and to get that close to me and to come behind the cash rack,” explained Katie Schliser, store manager.